ethicalgaming/macros/README.md

 That's it.
 Now you should be able to call `Equipped('tectonic_helm')` in your code to check if the item is equipped, or `Unequipped('tectonic_helm')` for the opposite, before you equip your items.

+## Helper Functions

+- `Equipped(Item)` - Takes a string `Item` that represents a specific item, such as `mainhand_melee` that maps to a saved image.
+- `Unequipped(Item)` - The inverse of `Equipped`.
+Purely there to clean up code.
+- `Equip(Image, Keybind)` - Equips an item given an `Image` and corresponding `Keybind`.
+The `Keybind` maps to the variable of choice.
+If it is null, then the default variable used is the same as the name of `Image`.
+If `Image` is null, no image search is performed.
+- `Cast(Keybind)` - Sends a keybind with delay, allowing no image search on things like abilities, auto attacks, etc.
+- `LeftClick()` - Sends a left click, can be used for Bladed Dive, Targeted Magma Tempest, etc.

+2 examples of possible macros, a simple Dual Wield and Bladed Dive are included under `components`.

 ## Additional Info and Advice

 I like to have a hotkey that I can use to pause my macros.
-The way I've written it means that it will only activate on the RuneScape window, however at times pausing is nice too.
+The way I've written it means that it will only activate on the game window, however at times pausing is nice too.
 The default keybind for this is <kbd>F12</kbd>.
+This can also be abstracted into a component in itself, such as `Pause.ahk`.

-I've also added a Tray Icon, by default, this is just the RuneScape logo.
+I've also added a Tray Icon, by default, this is just a gear.
 You are welcome to change this to whatever you'd like.

 A cool tip is to use your 'input' keybinds, i.e. whatever a macro is mapped to, as the <kbd>F9</kbd> key all the way up to <kbd>F24</kbd>.
 These are invisible F keys that can be assigned through mouse software and detectable by AHK.

-If you ever find that you're running out of input keys, RuneScape treats something like a backslash differently to the backslash on Numpad.
+If you ever find that you're running out of input keys, the game treats something like a backslash differently to the backslash on Numpad.
 This is possible for all the mathematical operators on numpad, 4 additional keys you can use.
 To call this in AHK, it is just `NumpadSub` for -, `NumpadMult` for *, etc.

 For further requests, please open an Issue on GitHub.
 Have fun.